 A resources page currently features hīmene and waiata by St Joseph’s Māori Girls’ choir.

 This is an annual Māori celebration at Easter.
-It is held in a different rohe each year.
-Tauranga hosted the Hui Aranga in 2017.The Good Friday service includes youth re-enacting Christ’s Passion.
-Weekend competitions include religious quizzes for mokopuna, rangatahi and kaumatua, choir and sacred solo, kapahaka and sports.
+It is held in a different rohe (areas) each year.
+Ohakune hosted the Hui Aranga in 2018.
+Hawera will host the Hui Aranga in 2019.

 Te Rūnanga o te Hāhi Katorika ki Aotearoa

 The Rūnanga is a national advisory council to the New Zealand Bishops Conference (NZCBC).
 For more information please see Rūnanga o te Hāhi Katorika.
-There are two representatives on the Rūnanga for the Archdiocese:
+There are two representatives on the Rūnanga for the Archdiocese of Wellington:

 Ph: 04-478 5060